evilgn0me/examples/zabbix-server/README.md

 Its time to apply playbook to containers.

 ~~~~
-ansible-playbook -i example pgtest.yml
+ansible-playbook -i example zbxtest.yml
 ~~~~

-After playbook applied you should be able to test replication.
+After playbook applied you should be able to access zabbix webui http://zbx.localhost.
 No errors should appear.